IBM/couchbackup/README.md

 ## Note on attachments

-TLDR; If you backup a database that contains attachments you will not be able to restore it.
+TLDR; If you backup a database that has attachments `couchbackup` cannot restore it.

-As documented above couchbackup does not support backing up or restoring databases containing documents with attachments.
+As documented above `couchbackup` does not support backing up or restoring databases containing documents with attachments.
-Attempting to backup a database that includes documents with attachments will appear to succeed.
-However, the attachment content will not have been downloaded and the backup file will contain attachment metadata.
-Consequently any attempt to restore the backup will result in errors because the attachment metadata will reference attachments that are not present in the restored database.
+Backing up a database that includes documents with attachments appears to complete successfully.
+However, the attachment content is not downloaded and the backup file contains attachment metadata.
+So attempts to restore the backup result in errors because the attachment metadata references attachments that are not present in the restored database.

-It is recommended to store attachments directly in an object store with a link in the JSON document instead of using the native attachment API.
+The recommendation is to store attachments directly in an object store with a link in the JSON document instead of using the native attachment API.